josh-pius/rwxjosh/content/Bash (Programming Language).md

 - You can also use `echo -e` or `printf` to have escape characters printed

 ### Colors
-- [[Rwxrob (Youtuber)]] has a useful script called `termcolors` in his dotfiles that print out a list of popular color ansi escape codes
+- A useful script called `termcolors` in can print out a list of popular color ansi escape codes
 - You can make a line a particular color using it
 ```
 printf "${yellow} This line is yellow ${reset}\n"
 ```
-- You can use the `colorstrip` script by Rob to see how many colors are supported in your terminal settings
+- You can use the `colorstrip` script to see how many colors are supported in your terminal settings

 ### Globbing
 [[Globbing (Bash)]]